Hudson Valley Chapter

 Service thru Unity

-The Hudson Valley Chapter Knights of Columbus consists of more than 7000 Knights in 50 councils, serving six New York counties in the Mid-Hudson Valley and the Village of Cold Spring in Putnam County as well as twenty-one Assemblies of the 2nd NY District, six Columbiette lady’s auxiliaries, the United States Military Academy Msgr.
+The Hudson Valley Chapter Knights of Columbus consists of more than 7000 Knights in over 50 councils, serving six New York counties in the Mid-Hudson Valley and the Village of Cold Spring in Putnam County, as well as twenty-one Assemblies of the 2nd NY District, six Columbiette lady’s auxiliaries, the United States Military Academy Msgr.
 O’Keefe #8250 College Council at West Point, and several Squire Circles.

 We are fortunate that many of our past leaders continue to be committed to the Hudson Valley Chapter.

-We are also fortunate to have a strong level of cooperation with the Hudson Valley Conference and Board of District Deputies, Often compared to a tripod.
+We are also fortunate to have a strong level of cooperation with the Hudson Valley Conference and Board of District Deputies, Often compared to as a tripod.

 This strong cooperation, between the three organizations, energizes the Hudson Valley Chapter to continue to grow and remain a strong arm and presence of the Knights of Columbus in the Hudson Valley.